ARM-software/psa-api/doc/crypto/api/ops/sign.rst

     PureEdDSA requires an elliptic curve key on a twisted Edwards curve.
 The following curves are supported:

     *   Edwards25519: the Ed25519 algorithm is computed.
-The output signature is a 64-byte string: the concatenation of :math:`R` and :math:`S` as defined by :RFC:`8032#5.1.6`.
+The output signature is a 64-byte string: the concatenation of *R* and *S* as defined by :RFC:`8032#5.1.6`.

     *   Edwards448: the Ed448 algorithm is computed with an empty string as the context.
-The output signature is a 114-byte string: the concatenation of :math:`R` and :math:`S` as defined by :RFC:`8032#5.2.6`.
+The output signature is a 114-byte string: the concatenation of *R* and *S* as defined by :RFC:`8032#5.2.6`.

     .. note::
         Contexts are not supported in the current version of this specification because there is no suitable signature interface that can take the context as a parameter.
 A future version of this specification may add suitable functions and extend this algorithm to support contexts.